 (*) plus quality improvements

 This is a "fully evaluated" collection of electron ionization (EI) mass spectra.
-It is the product of a more than two decade, comprehensive evaluation and expansion of the world's most widely used mass spectral reference library by a team of experienced mass spectrometrists in which each spectrum was examined for correctness.
-This has lead to thousands of selections, deletions and modifications to produce an optimal reference library of compound identification by spectrum matching and library searching.
+It is the product of a more than three decade, comprehensive evaluation and expansion of the world's most widely used mass spectral reference library by a team of experienced mass spectrometrists in which each spectrum was examined for correctness.
 Each spectrum has been carefully evaluated, and all decisions regarding selection or deletion were made only after agreement of two experienced mass spectral evaluators, as described in presentations at major conferences.
 While computer methods assisted in finding chemical identification errors and inconsistencies, and revealed certain varieties of mass spectral errors, manual interpretation was the principal basis for this evaluation effort.

 The NIST EI Library focuses on: